IanPeake/FatMaxxer/README.md

 - https://github.com/jjoe64/GraphView

 # Getting started
-- On first use: enter Device ID into text field below "SET DEVICE ID", then press "SET DEVICE ID".
+- On first launch: enter Device ID into text field below "SET DEVICE ID", then press "SET DEVICE ID".
 App will attempt connection.
-- On starting other times, press "CONNECT"
+- On all other launches, press "CONNECT"